fourWayz/decentralized-identity-on-zksync/README.md

 A decentralized identity management has emerged as a pivotal component for enhancing security, privacy, and user control.
 However, zkSync, a Layer 2 scaling solution for Ethereum, offers a promising avenue for addressing these challenges.
 By leveraging zero-knowledge proofs, zkSync provides high throughput and low-cost transactions while maintaining the security and decentralization of the Ethereum network.

 In this article, we will delve into the intricacies of building a decentralized identity management system on zkSync and a step-by-step guide to implementing a robust identity management solution on zkSync era.
-This includes smart contract development, writing tests and deployment zkSync sepolia testnet.
+This includes smart contract development, writing tests and deployment on zkSync sepolia testnet.

 ## Project Setup